kruti1028/SQL_PROJECT/cleaning_data.md

 **All_session**

-1. Redundant columns in all_session. by using below function. delete in all_session's productrefundamount, itemquantity, itemrevenue, search keyword columns. because, it all those columne were fully null.
+1. Redundant columns in all_session. by using the below function. delete in all_session's productrefundamount, itemquantity, item revenue, and searchkeyword columns. because all those columns were fully null.
    ```sql
       Alter table all_session
       Drop column productrefundamount